NguyenKhoa311/insta-followers-following-scrape/README.md

 3. Log in to your Instagram account manually when prompted.

-4. Navigate to your profile and open your followers/following lists.
+4. Navigate to your profile and open followers/following lists.

 5. Scroll through the lists to load all data.